genocw/coffee_shop__ruby/coffee_shop_brief.md

     #### Possible Extensions

-    * Reviews feature: 1 customer, 1 coffee.
-List reviews, add new review, filter list by origin/roaster/taste.
+    * Reviews feature: name / coffee / roaster / date.
+Log reviews, add new review.
     * Add option to filter coffee list/roaster list by top rated.

       * add third class and table: Reviews
-      * give coffee rating attribute, and roaster average rating attribute, which change for each new review
+      * give coffee rating attribute, and roaster average rating attribute, which change for each new review.
-      * view all reviews
+      * add info about "out of ___ reviews"
       * filter/sort all coffees/roasters by popularity
-      * owner views: add new coffee/roaster